UCanRow2′s Master Instructors

 Angela has been a competitive rower since 1981 and has coached scholastic, collegiate, masters and Junior National teams.
 During the 1996 Olympic Games, Angela was a sports information specialist for the rowing venue.

 She has been an indoor rowing instructor since 1997 and was one of the original master instructors for CrossFit Rowing.
-She is also the creator of Rowga, a rowing/yoga hybrid class format, and is teaching classes at the Workhouse Arts Center, in Lorton, VA.
+She is also the creator of Rowga, a rowing/yoga hybrid class format, and teaches at the Workhouse Arts Center, in Lorton, VA.

 I got my original certification via the coaching of Angela Hart.
 I am now the most recommended indoor rowing coach in Pittsburgh.
 Even if you are not looking to coach you should be looking to become more efficient on the rower.
 Sign up today. “